Open Cell vs Closed Cell Spray Foam: What’s the Real Difference?

 How to Choose the Right Spray Foam for Your Project

-• Do you need help with noise between rooms?
-Open-cell is better.
+2. Do you need help with noise between rooms?
+Open-cell performs better here.

-• Is budget a big concern?
-Open-cell is more affordable.
+3. Is budget a major factor?
+Open-cell is the more affordable option.

-• Are you short on space?
-Closed-cell gives more R-value per inch.
+4. Are you short on space?
+Closed-cell delivers more R-value per inch.

 Cost Comparison: What to Expect

-Spray foam isn’t the cheapest insulation out there—but it pays off in energy savings and comfort.
+Spray foam isn’t the cheapest insulation upfront, but it tends to pay for itself in energy savings and comfort over time.

-Closed-cell foam may cost more upfront but can prevent moisture damage and improve structural integrity—saving money in the long run.
+Closed-cell foam costs more initially but can prevent moisture damage and improve structural integrity, which often saves money over the life of the building.

 Which One Offers Better Energy Efficiency?

-Closed-cell wins in raw R-value—offering nearly twice the insulation per inch compared to open-cell.
-That makes it ideal for areas where space is tight and performance is critical, such as rim joists or under metal roofs.
+Closed-cell wins on raw R-value, offering nearly twice the insulation per inch compared to open-cell spray foam.
+That makes it a strong choice where space is limited and performance matters most, such as rim joists or under metal roofing.
+For general guidance on R-value targets by climate zone, the U.S. Department of Energy’s insulation guide is a useful reference point.

-Moisture Resistance & Vapor Barriers: What You Should Know
+Moisture Resistance and Vapor Barriers: What You Should Know

-One of the biggest differences between these two types is how they handle water.
-Closed-cell foam repels moisture and is often used as a vapor barrier.
-Open-cell lets vapor pass through—great for attic spaces but not for basements or crawl spaces.
+One of the clearest differences in the closed-cell vs open-cell foam comparison is how each handles water.
+Closed-cell foam repels moisture and often functions as a vapor barrier, while open-cell allows vapor to pass through a good trait in attic spaces but a poor one in basements or crawlspaces.

 Additional Considerations

-Open-cell is superior at sound dampening.
-It’s the go-to for media rooms, bedrooms, and shared walls.
+Open-cell is the stronger performer for sound dampening, making it a common choice for media rooms, bedrooms, and shared walls.

 Structural Strength

-Closed-cell foam can stiffen wall systems and even help meet structural requirements in some cases—adding up to 300% more strength in certain assemblies.
+Closed-cell foam can stiffen wall assemblies and, in some cases, help meet structural requirements, adding up to 300% more strength in certain applications.

 Indoor Air Quality

-Both types help by sealing out allergens, but professional installation is critical to ensure safety and proper ventilation.
+Both foam types help seal out allergens and outdoor pollutants, but professional installation is essential to ensure safety and proper ventilation.

 Building Code and Climate Zones

-In colder zones of Oregon, closed-cell may be necessary to meet insulation code minimums.
-Always check with a contractor who knows your region.
+In colder climate zones, closed-cell foam may be necessary to meet local insulation code minimums.
+It’s worth checking with a contractor familiar with your region’s requirements.

 Insulation Lifespan

-Both products are long-lasting, often performing well for over 20 years with no need for replacement.
+Both open-cell and closed-cell products are long-lasting, often performing well for 20+ years with no need for replacement.

-Whether you’re insulating a new home, finishing a remodel, or solving an energy leak in your crawlspace, the choice between open-cell and closed-cell spray foam depends on your building’s needs.
-Both types are excellent—when used in the right place.
+Whether you’re insulating a new build, finishing a remodel, or addressing an energy leak in a crawlspace, the open-cell vs. closed-cell spray foam decision comes down to your building’s specific needs; moisture exposure, available space, budget, and climate zone all play a role.
+Both types deliver excellent results when used in the right application.

 Frequently Asked Questions